 The Book: Miles Harvey’s The King of Confidence

-For readers who want to go deeper into this extraordinary story, Miles Harvey’s The King of Confidence is the essential text.
+For readers who want to go deeper into this extraordinary story, Miles Harvey’s The King of Confidence is the essential text and is available on Amazon at this link.

 Harvey is a professor at DePaul University in Chicago and the author of two previous works of narrative nonfiction — The Island of Lost Maps (2000), a true crime story about cartographic theft that became a bestseller, and Painter in a Savage Land (2008), about the first European artist in North America.
 Both books established Harvey as what one reviewer called “a remarkable sleuth, a writer with a passion for maps and islands and the patience to tell a complicated story.”